-- The unwillingness of commercial companies to participate in this, talk about their incomes, disclose their business model for competitors and spend a good amount of time on processing and laying out.
+- The unwillingness of commercial companies to participate in this, talk about their incomes, disclose their business model for competitors and spend a significant amount of time on processing and laying out.
 Their fears can be fully understood.

-Misunderstanding by the structures of the value of information and the need for its disclosure.
+Authorities misunderstand the value of information and the need for its disclosure.
 Even with amendments to the law, many officials are skeptical about disclosing data and do not understand at all who and why all this is needed, as it can be used for good.

 Low interest in open data from consumers.
 So far, consumers do not always see the opportunities that open data give.
 The primary users worldwide are civil society, journalists, educational institutions and commercial structures.
 Civil society in Russia already practically does not exist, the number of independent non-profit organizations tends to zero.
 Journalists are under pressure and can not always afford an objective assessment, besides, they do not particularly want to enter into a dialogue with the state and lobby for the interests of open data.
 Commercial organizations regarding using open information can be divided into two types: the first does not want to contact any state authorities because of fear and distrust, and the following collect data only to increase own profits and obtain profitable government orders.
 The last consumers are mainly universities.
 Throughout the world for research and study opportunities for students, access to the latest and up-to-date data in the studied field is assumed, while in Russia such a database is not available.
 Although the availability of such a database could contribute to severe scientific discoveries and successful new research in various fields.